 \section{$\p$-subfunctor of $\Ext^n$}

 Assume that $\C$ is an $n$-Frobenius category.
-The aim of this section is to study a subfunctor of $\Ext^n$ consisting of all conflations arising as a pull-back along morphisms ending at $n$-projective objects that we call a $\p$-subfunctor of $\Ext^n$.
+This section aims to study a subfunctor of $\Ext^n$ consisting of all conflations arising as a pull-back along morphisms ending at $n$-projective objects that we call a $\p$-subfunctor of $\Ext^n$.
 We begin with the following useful observation.

 \begin{rem} Assume that $X, Z$ are arbitrary objects of $\C$.
 Consider the unit conflations $Z\rt P\rt\syz^{-1}Z$ and $\syz X\rt Q\rt X$.
-So, we will have the following commutative diagram with exact rows and columns;
+So, we will have the following commutative diagram with exact rows and columns:

 Since $P,Q\in n$-$\proj\C$, $\Ext^{n+1}(P, \syz X)=0=\Ext^{n+1}(\syz^{-1}Z, Q)$, and so, we may deduce that $\im\alpha=\im\beta$. \end{rem}